Essay written for RIT’s Fall 2021 Free & Open Source Culture (ENGL-450) course.

 Product Safety and Effectiveness

 In terms of product safety and effectiveness, the 2021 Theranos fraud trial illustrates Lessig’s definition of corruption.
 If Theranos were open-source, Holmes could not have scammed companies like Walmart and Walgreens out of billions of dollars because they could have tested the product’s effectiveness (BBC World Service; Carreyrou).
-Theranos is not the only example of companies restricting access to product testing of buyers and investors; almost all proprietary services and products do not have a way for consumers to test the effectiveness, results, development, and claims of their products.
+Theranos is not the only example of companies restricting access to product testing of buyers and investors.
+Almost all proprietary services and products lack a way for consumers to test claims of effectiveness, results, and development.
 This means that if a product hurts someone, Americans cannot prove companies’ wrongdoing if they cannot test their products, which gives companies an advantage in consumer lawsuits.
 In short, Americans cannot verify company claims—especially in nonphysical products like software’s effects on privacy and mental health—if they cannot test the product.

 Ethics and Competition

 One argument Lessig does not consider is personal convenience, which should factor in his definition of corruption.
-Products produced by companies like Patagonia and System76 may be too expensive for some consumers, so consumers are likely to develop alternatives.
+Products by companies like Patagonia and System76 may be too expensive for some consumers, so consumers may purchase alternatives.
 Additionally, MySQL’s and Canonical’s source code is publicly available and legally copyable.
 Here, open business practices could theoretically lead to consumers creating businesses based on another company’s work without any modifications.

 However, this has not happened.
 Furthermore, the public has not widely adopted creating personal computers, garments, and businesses or business practices based entirely on preexisting open products like MySQL and Gravity.
-In other words, money is not the only factor at play; time, desire, and convenience are other motives for why open products and procedures are not copied in industry or individually.
+In other words, money is just one of the factors at play.
+Time, desire, and convenience are other motives for why open products and procedures are not copied in industry or individually.
 Everyone knows how Patagonia makes its clothes, MySQL’s source code, and System76’s hardware configurations, yet nobody has built a business copying their material.
 This could be because most people cannot build ethical computers, businesses, or software; they lack time, money, knowledge, or desire.
 Additionally, many consumers respect these companies and want them to succeed on ethical pretenses.

 Innovation and Creative Freedom